Verification Frequently Asked Questions

 How will I know when the verification process has been completed and my aid finalized?

+The University will submit any necessary corrections on your FAFSA data once all documents have been reviewed.
 You will receive an official award letter from the Office of Financial Aid, typically 3-4 weeks after you submit all of your required documents.
 If you had previously been packaged with financial aid and verification became necessary after an award letter was sent, you will receive a revised award letter to detail your final aid eligibility.
-If corrections were necessary to your FAFSA during the verification review, you will also receive an updated Student Aid Report Acknowledgement from the Federal Processing Center.
+If corrections were necessary to your FAFSA during the verification review, you will also receive an updated Student Aid Report Acknowledgment from the Federal Processing Center.